The part of our salvation that kinda falls on us.

 - [Justification

-Now when it comes to sin, I am so guilty.
-I have no good excuse.
-Neither do you.
-Neither does anyone.
 Yeah, we all have accidental, unintentional, or omissive sins in our past.
-But we have even more sins which we totally meant to do.
+But we have way more sins which we fully, thoughtfully, deliberately meant to do.
 We weren’t out of our right minds; we weren’t backed into

 So if everyone’s forgiven, why are some people saved, and some people aren’t, even though